 The words of the Creator can never truly or permanently be canceled, censored, or changed by His creations.

 Is there a “famine of the word” coming in our time?
-Learn why the Bible truly is the ultimate book of knowledge, and escape the foolish ideas of this age.
+Learn why the Bible truly is the ultimate book of knowledge so you can escape the foolish ideas of this age.
 Also be sure to check out the article “The Subtle Art of Canceling the Bible” in the Tomorrow’s World June 2021 magazine!